Lifestyle Lessons: 9 Tips For Managing Type 2 Diabetes

 Medicines such as glipizide (Glucotrol), glyburide (Diabeta, Glynase) and repaglinide (Prandin) work by helping the pancreas produce more insulin.
 It's important that these tablets are taken at the right time in relation to a meal.

 If you choose to drink, do so in moderation and always with a meal.
-The recommended limit of alcohol in patients with type 2 diabetes is one drink per day for women, two drinks per day for men age 65 or younger, and one drink a day for men over 65.
+The recommended limit of alcohol in patients with type 2 diabetes is:

 If you have an alcoholic drink, be sure to check your blood sugar before you go to bed, as alcohol can affect the swings in your glucose.
 Remember, alcohol is also empty calories, possibly adding weight to the scale.
 Instead, when at a party try a spritzer made with lime juice, soda water, and a twist.